 (b) The employer has filed an application for handicapped reimbursement while the claim is within the employer's claim experience period, as referred to in division (B) of section 4123.34 of the Revised Code.

-(i) For a claim involving a private state fund employer, the application shall be filed by June thirtieth of the year no more than six years from the year of the date of the injury or occupational disease.
+(i) For a claim involving a private state fund employer with a date of injury on or before December 31, 2009, the application shall be filed by June thirtieth of the year no more than six years from the year of the date of the injury or occupational disease.

-(ii) For a claim involving a public employer taxing district employer, the application shall be filed by December thirty-first of the year no more than five years from the year of the date of the injury or occupational disease.
+(iii) For a claim involving a public employer taxing district employer with a date of injury on or before December 31, 2009, the application shall be filed by December thirty-first of the year no more than five years from the year of the date of the injury or occupational disease.

-(iii) For a claim involving a private state fund employer or a public employer taxing district employer participating in a retrospective rating plan, the application shall be filed within the time provided in paragraph (B)(1)(b)(i) or (B)(1)(b)(ii) of this rule, as applicable.
+(v) For a claim involving a private state fund employer or a public employer taxing district employer participating in a retrospective rating plan, the application shall be filed within the time provided in paragraphs (B)(1)(b)(i) to (B)(1)(b)(iv) of this rule, as applicable.

 (c) The bureau has awarded compensation to the claimant for temporary total disability, disabilities described under division (B) of section 4123.57 of the Revised Code, permanent total disability, or death benefits, or the claimant has received wages from the employer in lieu of compensation.